w124384389/WebAppsLabs/README.md

 - The tests that will be run are in the file [tests.spec.js](tests.spec.js).
 You may look at this file for ideas on what tests are being run.
 Do NOT modify this file.
 - In order to see how your tests are doing, open the [index.html](index.html) file in your browser.
 It should show you a listing of each test and which ones succeeded, as well as information on the ones that failed.
 Do NOT modify this file.

+## General Advice

+- Think about what your function should be doing!
+Write it out, perhaps in a GitHub issue.
+- Use `console.log` whenever you want to see what the output of something would be.
+Then loading the `index.html` file should show you this information on the console.
+Basically, use this as "print" statements.
+It is a very valuable debugging tool.
+Sprinkling `console.log` statements all over your function is a great first step.
+- Work in small increments, step by step.
+Use those `console.log`s to make sure that you get what you would expect at each step.
+- Most solutions fit within 10-15 lines of code.
+You can have longer code of course, but think about whether you are doing redundant steps.

 ## The functions

 Here are descriptions for the functions you have to write: